-A service is a combination of assigned storage resources (pools) and user-defined policies.
+- Storage service A combination of assigned storage resources (pools) and user-defined policies.
 The storage pools which are assigned to the service may reside on any storage system, as illustrated below.
-The policies are additional capabilities, such as compression, encryption, etc.
+The policies are additional capabilities, such as compression, encryption, etc. - Storage space A group of services.

-Spaces are groups of services.
 Usually, a single space is assigned to a specific organization (storage tenant).